 Spinal stenosis occurs when the small spaces within the spine have become too narrow, creating a situation where the nerves within the spine receive a lot of restricting pressure.
 These narrowing of the spaces between the spine typically takes place in the lower back or neck areas of the spine.
-Contact our team of specialists to learn more about treatment options for spinal stenosis.
-We have multiple doctors available who specialize in diagnosing and treating spinal stenosis.
+Contact our team of specialists to learn more about treatment for spinal stenosis.
+We have multiple spine doctors available who specialize in diagnosing and performing spinal stenosis surgery.
 Contact us today to begin the process of finding relief from your spinal stenosis symptoms.

-Spinal stenosis is one of the medical conditions that has a wide range of symptoms and severities in those that suffer from it.
-Some individuals who have spinal stenosis won’t have any noticeable symptoms, making it difficult to diagnose, while others may have extreme and painful symptoms of the condition.
+Spinal stenosis is one of the medical condition that has a wide range of symptoms and severities in those that suffer from it.
+Some individuals who have spinal stenosis won’t have any noticeable symptoms, making it difficult to diagnose, while others may have extreme and painful symptoms of the condition requiring spinal stenosis surgery.

 One of the primary responsibilities of the spine is to protect the spinal cord, a series of nerves that allows the brain to communicate with the different bodily systems we use every day.
 Spinal health is extremely important to your overall health since it houses the central nervous system that keeps your body functioning properly.
 Anyone can get spinal stenosis and it can come from a variety of different causes:

 Other risk factors can increase the likelihood of getting spinal stenosis, including being 50 years of age or older, trauma, genetic diseases affecting bone and/or muscle development, congenital spinal deformities (such as scoliosis), and more.